Skip to main content

 scanThe scan id.
 Deterministic when paired with --seed.

-band=not_evaluatedThe bucket the AIVSS lands in. not_evaluated is forced when --model stub is in play or coverage drops below the authoritative threshold.
+band=Not Evaluated (stub mode)The bucket the AIVSS lands in (rendered by humanise_band).
+Not Evaluated is forced when --model stub is in play or coverage drops below the authoritative threshold.
 See Severity Levels.

 tier=T4Auto-detected target risk tier.
 T1 = tools + memory + PII (most exposed).
 T4 = prompt-only (least).
 The swarm sizes per-agent budgets off the tier.